AF-1/lms-exporttomusicip/README.md

 Export To MusicIP
 ====

-Plugin to export rating, play count and date last played values from LMS to MusicIP.<br>
+Plugin to export rating, play count and date last played values of your **local** music files from LMS to MusicIP.<br>

 ⚠️ **I don't use MusicIP, so I can't run tests and provide support for this plugin.**
 <br><br>